gsuttie/AzureResources/README.md

 If you would like to contribute the rules are as follows:-

 * Submit a pull request (everyone is welcome)
-* Lets try and keep the content helpful for EVERYONE
+* Let's try and keep the content helpful for EVERYONE
 * Share on twitter using #AzureCommunityResources and #azurefamily
 * Help us make this more useful with ideas etc
 * Any questions ping Gregor https://twitter.com/Gregor_Suttie

 Checkout the *Exam* folder for information about info on the main Azure Exams.

-If your looking to get started learning Azure I always suggest think about doing the Azure exams, take a look at Az-900 which is the fundamentals exam, this will focus you on learning and give you a purpose.
+If you're looking to get started learning Azure I always suggest thinking about doing the Azure exams.
+Take a look at Az-900 which is the fundamentals exam, this will focus you on learning and give you a purpose.

-Hands on learning for me is the best way that I learn, you may well be different, if not I would suggest Microsoft Learn as a great place to get started https://docs.microsoft.com/en-us/learn/.
+Hands on learning for me is the best way that I learn, you may well be different.
+If not, I would suggest Microsoft Learn as a great place to get started https://docs.microsoft.com/en-us/learn/.